Forum: MOE exploring other approaches to CCA allocation

-We thank the writers for their recent contributions sharing their views on co-curricular activity (CCA) selection trials in schools (Give kids a chance to follow their hearts; CCAs should have competitive and recreational groups; Auditions or trials put unnecessary stress on kids, March 13; and Why kids shouldn't have to audition for CCAs, March 11).
+We thank the writers for their recent contributions sharing their views on co-curricular activity (CCA) selection trials in schools (Give kids a chance to follow their hearts; Auditions or trials put unnecessary stress on kids; CCAs should have competitive and recreational groups, March 13; and Why kids shouldn't have to audition for CCAs, March 11).

 We fully agree that CCAs play a key role in the holistic development of our students.
 Through CCAs, we seek to provide students with the opportunity to pursue their interests and passions, cultivate character and develop new interests and strengths.